 Hotel SpasI stayed in the lovely old Hotel Manoir Victoria, in the heart of Quebec's old walled city.

 The spa offers massage, body care, facials, manicure, and pedicure in eight treatment rooms, serving about 15,000 people a year.
 While 80 percent of the spa's customers are women, some men also venture in.
-"They think, it's not all pink so I can go," Longpre said.
 The spa features Pevonia products, a natural line that eschews perfume, alcohol and parabens, making it safe for people with sensitive skin and for chemotherapy patients.